Program for Sexually Reactive Boys

-The Sexually Abusive Youth Program at Harbor Point Behavioral Health Center is a residential treatment option for sexually abusive males, ages 13 to 18 at time of admission.
+The Sexually Reactive Youth Program at Harbor Point Behavioral Health Center is a residential treatment option for sexually reactive males, ages 13 to 17 at time of admission.
 The program addresses issues including delinquency, sex offense, sexually reactive behaviors and mental health.

 Treatment is flexibly designed to meet each resident’s specific needs within a structured format.
 We teach these residents various techniques they can utilize to substantially decrease their chances of re-offending.